 Mindfulness Practices led by Other Organizations

 Looking for classes or instruction?
-Check out our Resource List.
-Find classes on mindfulness in the Lower Mainland of BC.
+Check out our Mindfulness Resource List.
+Find classes in the Lower Mainland of BC and online.

 “Mindfulness meditation doesn’t change life.
 Life remains as fragile and unpredictable as ever.
 Meditation changes the heart’s capacity to accept life as it is.
 It teaches the heart to be more accommodating, not by beating it into submission, but by making it clear that accommodation is a gratifying choice.”